 Expected useful lives, residual values and depreciation methods are reviewed annually.
 Any necessary future change of estimates is taken into account.
 Any anticipated permanent depreciation is reported in the income statement and shown under item "General administrative expenses".
-In the event that the reason for the write-down no longer applies, a write-up will take place up to the amount of the amortized cost of the asset.
+In the event that the reason for the write-down no longer applies, a write-up will take place up to the amount of the amount of the amount of the asset.